 LIVFS is a member of the Supervised Visitation Network (SVN), an international organization for providers of supervised visitation and access services.
-As such LIVFS applies the standards of practice and code of ethics published by the Network.
-LIVFS offers services which allow children to be in a safe and comfortable environment during visits with their parents or loved ones.
+LIVFS allows children to be in a comfortable environment during visits with their parents or loved ones.
 During the required registration interview, parties provide background information and guidelines for participation are reviewed.
-Visits can be held on-site, in our family-friendly secure visitation area, where families can enjoy various games and activities together.
+Visits may be held on-site, in our family-friendly visitation area, where families can enjoy various games and activities together.
 Families are encouraged to fully interact with one another, have a meal or snacks together, and take family photos.
 Trained staff monitor all interaction and conversation during visits, intervening only when necessary to ensure the children's comfort and well-being.
-Information regarding visits as well as the family's participation in the program is accurately documented and compiled into a detailed report which is forwarded to the presiding judge and/or the Attorney for the Child.
-LIVFS staff serve as a neutral party among families in need of supervised visitation services, thereby acting in the children's best interests.
-This approach allows children, parents, and loved ones to have positive memories while navigating through the circumstances they may be experiencing.
-Additionally, families can sometimes progress to off-site visits, at which point visit locations are discussed, agreed upon, and scheduled in advance, allowing ample planning time for all parties.
-Visits may also be held at the home of either party, when appropriate and agreed upon by all parties.
+Information regarding visits as well as the family's participation in the program is accurately documented and compiled into a detailed report which is forwarded to the presiding judge and/or Attorney for the Child.
+LIVFS staff serve as a neutral party among families in need of supervised visitation and exchange services.
+This approach allows children, parents, and loved ones to have positive memories while navigating through the circumstances they are experiencing.
+Additionally, families can sometimes progress to off-site visits held at community locations.
+Safe Exchange services allow for child transfers with little to no contact between the parties.

 Therapeutic visitation services are offered for parents in need of additional support and direction in appropriately responding to their children's emotional needs.
 Visiting Parents are encouraged to focus on their children's needs, engage in positive interaction as well as appropriate conversation.
 If children bring up difficult conversations and/or questions, Visiting Parents are assisted in responding appropriately, in a manner in accordance with their children's age and developmental level.
-Parents and children can be met with individually, as needed.
-Protecting children's well being and meeting their needs is consistently the goal of all services provided by LIVFS.
+Protecting the children's well being and meeting their needs is consistently the goal of all services provided by LIVFS.

 Coached Visitation is the process in which Visit Supervisors take on the role of a "coach" during visits, cueing and modeling appropriate interaction for the Visiting Party.
 The practice of Coached Visitation brings traditional supervised visitation to the next level as the visiting party is working towards additional goals beyond that of achieving alternate or unsupervised visits.
 The Visiting Party establishes specific goals for their visits, focusing on how to meet their children's needs.
 Such needs can include following their child's lead in play, asking about or assisting with school work, providing effective praise, or even modeling appropriate behavior.
 Visiting parties must meet with their Visit Supervisor before and after each visit in order to discuss the interaction during the visit, how the interaction might be improved in the future, and to provide encouragement for continued efforts towards established goals.
 In essence, through the process of Coached Visitation, parents and loved ones are reminded to consistently focus their efforts on meeting their children's needs.